Sen. Duckworth, USDA Secretary promote federal biofuel program - NewsBreak

 U.S. Department of Agriculture secretary Tom Vilsack, alongside U.S. Senator Tammy Duckworth (D-Illinois), publicized a $500 million investment Tuesday into biofuel technology at a gas station in Le Roy.
 Biofuel uses both corn and soy to make a fuel that can be used in vehicles.

-The investments in biofuel technology is a part of the Inflation Reduction Act .
+The investment in biofuel technology is a part of the Inflation Reduction Act .
 The money will help 1,000 gas stations to start offering biofuels.

 Biofuel is usually cheaper than oil-based gas.
 The station Vilsack and Duckworth visited had an ethanol-85 option over a dollar cheaper than regular unleaded gas.
 Only cars designated to use flex-fuel can use it.